 After more than thirty years of involvement in the sports, stunt instruction, and the international stunt entertainment industry, I’m frequently asked about how to become a stuntman.
-During my stuntman jobs I have been a human torch, fallen from heights, and been frequently shot at.
+During my stunt performer jobs I have been a human torch, fallen from heights, and been frequently shot at.
 Fortunately, a complexity of wires, harnesses and high technology equipment and my expert level skills minimize the risks when performing stunts.

-Stunt professionals are made through immersing themselves in core skills training and demonstrable practical activities.
+Stunt professionals are made through immersing themselves in core skills instruction and demonstrable practical activities.
 I hope that if you want to know how to become a stuntman then my post will provide a useful guide listing top tips for succeeding as stunt professional.

 Who Wants To Be a Stunt Professional?

 You must have a passion for everything about the world of stunts.
 That is the key for how to become a stuntman.